Showing posts with label Course Camarguaise. Show all posts

 The Camargue salt industry

-The Camargue salt industry was already an important industry, some claim, in Roman times.
+The Camargue salt industry was already an important industry in Roman times.
 However, the renewed salt harvesting industry is a relatively recent addition.
-Whatever the age the Camargue salt and Fleur de Sel condiment are a significant industry today, and they have a museum that explains the system used for collecting salt.
+The Camargue salt and Fleur de Sel condiment are a significant industry today, and they have a museum that explains the methods used for collecting salt.

 Fleur de Sel from the Camargue